mpiorowski/task/README.md

 ## IMPORTANT
 1. Copy this repo (don't fork it!).
-2. Create a new branch on your github and start working there.
+2. Create a new branch on Your github and start working there.
 3. After finish, create a Pull Request from Your branch to Your Main and invite me.
 This way i will be able to see all the changes, and my repo will be clean for the next candidate :).
 4. Please check that Your example can be run without any additional configuration, by using:
 ```